astropy/astropy-APEs/APE0.rst

 Approving and Modifying This Charter
 ------------------------------------
-This document was submitted following the process in APE1_, and the normal APE acceptance procedures will be followed.
+This document was submitted following the process in `APE 1`_, and the normal APE acceptance procedures will be followed.
 The Coordination Committee at the time of submitting this APE are all co-authors and therefore will not override any consensus of the community on accepting the final version.

-Changes to this Charter after it has been accepted should follow the modification process in APE1_, with the exception that the final approval of the modification requires approval by a two-thirds vote of the Voting Members rather than approval by the Coordination Committee.
+Changes to this Charter after it has been accepted should follow the modification process in `APE 1`_, with the exception that the final approval of the modification requires approval by a two-thirds vote of the Voting Members rather than approval by the Coordination Committee.